One Magic Question That Will Help Simplify Communication

 How many times have you been the newbie in a certain situation where someone throws out terms, acronyms, perhaps even topics that are completely foreign to you?
+That someone definitely did not simplify communication.

 Did you feel lost?
 Confused?
 Like an outsider?